Planning and booking your surf coaching trip

 Any monetary tips will be passed on as a donation to Surfers Against Sewage.

-What can I expect a typical day to look like?
+What does a typical day on a surf coaching trip look like?

 With Renegade Surf Travel, waves are our priority and so everything will be based around the surf conditions and timings will vary.
 However, you can expect a typical day to look something like this: 7am breakfast, 8-10am video surf session, 10:30 chill time, 12pm lunch and talk through your morning session, 2-6pm afternoon ‘freesurf’, 7pm dinner, 8pm video analysis session.